 Stroke patients benefit from carmaker’s efficiency

-By applying the principles of Toyota’s lean manufacturing process, doctors reduced the average time between patient arrival and treatment, known as door-to-needle time, from 60 to 39 minutes.
-The findings were reported Oct.
-18 in the journal Stroke.
+By applying the principles of Toyota’s “lean” manufacturing process, doctors are reducing the average time between stroke patient arrival and treatment, known as door-to-needle time, from 60 to 39 minutes.

 The researchers say the improvement results from applying a key component of lean manufacturing to patient care: getting input from all team members to identify inefficient steps in the process.